 Not all mammals have tails, with humans being the perfect example of this, although even our tail is visible in the embryonic stage.

-Monkeys have prehensile tails that allow them to grab and grasp onto tree branches.
-Bears can climb trees and use their claws to help them.
+Monkeys have prehensile tails that allow them to grab and grasp onto tree branches, and although bears can climb trees, they use their claws to help them.
 They do not require long tails to help them grab onto branches.

 Do Black Bears Have Tails?